 The full consequences of the AML matter related to the Bank's Estonian branch remain uncertain.
-It is not yet possible to reliably estimate the timing; form of further resolution; amount of further potential fines or money judgments, which could be material; or other adverse consequences for the Bank related to the ongoing French criminal investigation or civil claims (each as discussed below).
+It is not yet possible to reliably estimate the timing; form of further resolution; amount of further potential fines or money judgments or settlements, which could be material; or other adverse consequences for the Bank related to the civil claims (each as discussed below).
 The Group also may face additional investigations and proceedings, or related civil claims.
 Any of the foregoing may have a material adverse effect on the Group's business, results of operations, capital position, financial condition and reputation.